aspnet/Blazor.Docs/docs/javascript-interop.md

 }
 ```

+> [!IMPORTANT]
-*Important*: The `username` variable will only be populated after the component has rendered and its output includes the `<input>` element.
-If you try to pass an unpopulated `ElementRef` to JavaScript code, then the JavaScript code will receive `null`.
-To manipulate element references after the component has finished rendering (i.e. to set the initial focus on an element) use the `OnAfterRenderAsync` or `OnAfterRender` [component lifecycle methods](xref:client-side/blazor/components/index#lifecycle-methods).
+> The `username` variable is only populated after the component renders and its output includes the `<input>` element.
+If you try to pass an unpopulated `ElementRef` to JavaScript code, the JavaScript code receives `null`.
+To manipulate element references after the component has finished rendering (to set the initial focus on an element) use the `OnAfterRenderAsync` or `OnAfterRender` [component lifecycle methods](xref:client-side/blazor/components/index#lifecycle-methods).

 ## Invoke .NET methods from JavaScript functions